-Currently, ASAP employs nine staff: Director, Solicitor, Duty Scheme co-ordinator, Duty Scheme Assistant, Training Co-ordinator/Legal advisor, Finance and Operations Officer, Legal advisor, Legal advisor/researcher and Women's Legal advisor.
-We are also supported by roughly 40 solicitors and barristers who assist us with our Duty Scheme as Volunteer Advocates.
+Currently, ASAP employs 10 staff and is supported by approx 40 solicitors and barristers who assist us with our Duty Scheme as Volunteer Advocates.

 ASAP’s work and strategy is overseen by a voluntary Management Committee.
-The MC has a broad range of skills and experience, including relevant legal expertise, HR, communications, policy work and charity management.
-To complement the existing MC we are seeking new members of the Committee, specifically people who can bring:
+The Committee has a broad range of skills and experience, including relevant expertise in law, Finance, HR, Communications and charity management.
+To complement the existing Management Committee, we are currently seeking a new member who can bring: